clay-curry/clay-curry/README.md

   - the secret sauce
   - (full-paying-customer, not endorsed, not seeking it)

+- Interests:
+  - the customer (always comes first lol),
-- Interests: the customer, DX, frontend cloud, engineering runtimes
+  - the frontend cloud,
+  - developer relations,
+  - building in the open,
+  - framework design,
+  - the backend cloud,
+  - giving back to open source

 <!--